splunk/observability-workshop/content/en/scenarios/5-understand-impact/1-build-application.md

 weight: 1
 ---

 For this workshop, we'll be using a microservices-based application.
 This application is for an online retailer and normally includes more than a dozen services.
-However, to keep the workshop simple, we'll be focusing on two services only:  the credit check service and the credit processor service.
+However, to keep the workshop simple, we'll be focusing on two services used by the retailer as part of their payment processing workflow:  the credit check service and the credit processor service.

 ## Pre-requisites
 You will start with an EC2 environment that already has some useful components, but we will perform some [initial steps](#initial-steps) in order to get to the following state: